notzen3264/Cellular_Division/README.md

 3. Open the extracted folder in your Processing IDE.
 4. Ensure all `.pde` files are present.
 5. You should be able to run the software.

+## License
+This whole software and complete repository is licensed under the Blackwell License, which is available within the LICENSE file.

+# Please refrain from claiming this software as your own.
+Yes I'm looking at you @lolitka123